 Suruga Hina Dolls

-Suruga hina ningyo are rice straw-filled dolls garbed in formal kimono—a style worn by the imperial court.
-Used as good-luck charms, they are part of the annual festivals dedicated to children's wellbeing.
+Suruga hina ningyo are dolls made with rice straw and dressed in formal kimono—a style worn by the imperial court.
+Considered good-luck charms, they are displayed at annual festivals dedicated to children's wellbeing.

 Shizuoka has been growing tea since the mid-12th century, and its climate and water quality have made the region the country's top producer of tea.
 The healthy brew comes in many varieties, including fully organic.

-A sweet, flaky cookie flavored with eel extract.
-While similar to a biscotti, this is a delicate and unique cookie.
-The eel gives it a subtle smoky flavor that goes great with coffee, tea or ice cream.
+A sweet, flaky pastry with eel extract with a delicate and light texture.
+The savory taste goes great with coffee, tea or ice cream.

 Suruga Bamboo Crafts

 Suruga bamboo crafts are a sophisticated form of basketry.
-Young bamboo is cut thinly and the pieces are interwoven to create elegant objects and designs.
+Young bamboo is cut thinly into strips that are woven to create elegant and delicate designs.

 The rainy season produces hydrangeas and irises in June, Mt.
-Fuji opens to climbers in July, and Izu’s beaches fill with ocean worshippers.
+Fuji opens to climbers in July, and Izu’s beaches are lively with ocean worshippers.

 Snow-capped Mt.
-Fuji looks stunning, Shizuoka’s hot spring resorts offer warmth and comfort, and outlet malls get busy with bargain-hunters.
+Fuji looks stunning, Shizuoka’s hot spring resorts warm the body and soul, and outlet malls get busy with bargain-hunters.